 I liked talking about Kerry.
 We still held hands when we walked and Rachael thought that was so cool.

 "You couldn't do that in a big city, you know?
 You can in Eagle Point.
 People tend to mind their own business.
-If they don't want to hold their boyfriend's hand, that's their business, but don't tell other people they can't hold hand.
+If they don't want to hold their boyfriend's hand, that's their business, but don't tell other people they can't hold hands.
 If more people held hands, there'd be less likely to shoot at someone."

 "What does that mean, Rach?"
 I asked.